 Alongside his stage career as an actor, Elufowoju jr has made notable television appearances, including on the BBC comedy series Little Miss Jocelyn, serial dramas Moses Jones, Wire in the Blood and Borgen.
 His film credits include The Legend of 1900 (1998) for Italian director Giuseppe Tornatore and Hollywood franchise Mechanic: Resurrection (2016).
-Other TV appearances include: The Saint (2017) Enterprice (2018), Year of the Rabbit (2019).
-He will soon be seen in the new series of BBC drama Silent Witness and will begin filming the third season of Sex Education for Netflix, in which he returns to the role of Pastor Joshua.
+Other TV appearances include: 2 seasons of Sex Education for Netflix; The Saint (2017) Enterprice (2018), Year of the Rabbit (2019).
+He will soon be seen in the new series of BBC drama Silent Witness and has recently finished filming The Princess Switch 3 for Netflix.

 OWL Artist Management manage the Operatic Career of Femi Elufowoju jr.

 This biography not for publication, for an up to date version please contact Oliver Clarke.